Polkadot-Blockchain-Academy/pba-book/content/cryptography/exotic-primitives/slides.md

 <pba-flex center>

-A user has private data, but we can show<br/>publicly that this private data is correctly used.<br/>
+A user has private data, but we can show<br />publicly that this private data is correctly used.<br />
 An example would a private cryptocurrency:

 - Keep who pays who secret
-- Keep amounts secret, <br/> _But show they are positive!_
+- Keep amounts secret, <br /> _But show they are positive!_

 </pba-flex>